rowTJ/rowtj.github.io/content/offseason.md

 This is probably the most competitive program on this list, but unfortunately I believe registration is closed.
 You should keep this program in mind for the future (this upcoming fall and next summer).
-Jonathan did it last summer (2021) and learned a lot of technique rowing in small boats and learned about what it was like to row at a high level.
+One rower did it last summer (2021) and learned a lot of technique rowing in small boats and learned about what it was like to row at a high level.
 Sculling is a super helpful skill to learn.